brob/bryanlrobinson.com/src/blog/2020-07-31-how-to-show-your-template-code-in-11ty-blog-posts.md

 **WOOOOPS!**

+That's not what we want!
+That's just a list of posts... but it *IS* what should be rendered by those tags...
+Imagine it were something less obvious.
+Imagine you had a conditional expression?
+It might not show anything.
+Imagine you had template syntax that didn't work in the current context.
+Your terminal would light up with errors and you might not know why.

 ## How do we fix a template engine like Liquid or Nunjucks from doing it's job?

 We use a tag provided by both languages to fix this specific issue.
 The `Raw` tag will take any string and tell the templating engine that this is not to be rendered as a template tag or variable.